 Activity Evidence that supports this approach Challenge number(s) addressed Whole school CPD and professional development in both inset days and after school sessions including training on strategies for SEND students.
 The embedding of the 'core lesson routines' will be a big part of the strategy to improve the quality first teaching.
 Quality first teaching improves outcomes for all students and CPD offers an effective tool to develop teaching quality (EEF).
 CPD will focus on inclusive teaching.
 2, 3, 5.
 Professional development and training of ECTs, new colleagues and existing colleagues across all subject teams with a focus on subject knowledge and pedagogy.
-Professional development will focus on Rosenshine's principles and Teach like a Champion with a particular focus on the framework of a lesson.
+Professional development will focus on Rosenshine's principles and Teach like a Champion with a particular focus on the deliberate practice phase of the lesson.
 2, 3, 5.

 Embed and promote oracy, literacy and reading skills across the curriculum.
 Oracy and literacy will be features of the 'fortnightly focus' teaching and learning initiative.
 EEf guidance on improving literacy in secondary schools particularly in relation to targeted vocabulary instruction and reading.
-2, 3, 5.
-Ability grouping in English maths and science with lower ability classes being limited in size (a 9 form entry rather than an 8 form entry allows for Smaller class sizes allow teachers to ensure that students are receiving targeted support.
-The EEF has found that reduced class sizes have an average impact on progress of +2 months.
 2, 3, 5.